agentbasedsimulations/qlearning-netlogo-extension/README.md

 In both cases the numeric arguments must be between 0 and 1.

 ---
+#### `qlearningextension:action-selection-egreedy epsilonValue "type" decreaseValue`

+Used to define the e-greedy action selection policy.

+The following two selection types are provided:
+- `rate`:  selects an action according to the percentage passed as the first argument, but such percentage is decreased over time according to the third argument.
+For example, `qlearningextension:action-selection-egreedy 0.8 "rate" 0.99995` specifies that 80% of the actions will be selected at random, but after each episode this percentage is updated and its new value corresponds to the current value multiplied by the decrease rate.

+- `value`: selects an action according to the percentage passed as the first argument, but such percentage is changed to the third argument, which can be a report that updates the next epsilon value in the simulation, using its own decay rule.
+For example, `qlearningextension:action-selection-egreedy 0.8 "value" reportDecrease` specifies that reportDecrease will set the next epsilon value.

+In both cases the numeric arguments must be between 0 and 1.

+---
+#### `qlearningextension:action-selection-random value`

+Used to define the random normal action selection policy.

+This policy selects an action at random according to the percentage passed as argument.
+For example, `qlearningextension:action-selection-random 0.8` specifies that 80% of the actions will be selected at random;

+The numeric arguments must be between 0 and 1.

+---
 #### `qlearningextension:learning-rate learningRate`

 Used to specify the learning rate.
 The `learningRate` argument must be a numeric value between 0 and 1.